antirez/redimension/README.md

     myindex.unindex_by_id("Josh")

-The other is a variant of `index` that remove and re-add the element with the updated coordinates:
+The other is a variant of `index` that removes and re-adds the element with the updated coordinates:

     myindex.update([46,120000],"Josh")